 Applicants who are shortlisted for an interview will be required to obtain a current (less than 6 months old) National Police Certificate.
 Applicants who reach this stage and will be working with children will also be required to obtain a Working With Children Check.
 This criteria will be listed within the Duty Statement and/or a representative from Senses Australia will inform you during the interview process.

 All staff involved in child related work must have a current Working With Children’s Check.
-Application forms can be obtained from the Senses Human Resources or alternatively at selected Australia Post Offices.
+Application forms can be obtained at selected Australia Post Offices.
 Please note that Senses Australia (“employer”) must complete a section of the form prior to you submitting it.
 Applications are lodged at an Australia Post Office once completed.

 Please note: A National Police Certificate is not a substitute for a WWC or vice versa, both are required if the position requires individuals to working with people under the age of 18 years.